ramank775/SafetyAppDiscussion/README.md

 * In case of mishaps if happens, an application can provide the identity of the person.

 * Verified user's only.
-Every profile should be verified using govt provided indentity like Aadhaar card (which can we verified online easily) to avoid spamming or misuse
+Every profile should be verified using govt provided identity like Aadhaar card (which can we verified online easily) to avoid spamming or misuse

 * [Like to have] Raise an SOS/Emergency alarm so the application could even work in state if no network available.